GrahamDeprecated/Laravel-Bugsnag/README.md

 # Alt Three Bugsnag

-Alt Three Bugsnag is a a Bugsnag bridge for Laravel 5.
+A Bugsnag bridge for Laravel 5.

 ## Installation